 Last but not least, Whova gives event attendees a fresh networking experience, as you can use it to access event information and personalize your own schedule, view other attendees’ profiles and plan meetings or get-togethers in advance.

 Whova also includes a business card scanner.
 Simply take a snap of any paper business card then the app automatically transcribes the image digitally, offering you many additional insights (e.g. the contact’s photo, bio, social links, etc).
 The app also allows you to receive instant notifications from organizers, engage the speakers/panelists, send messages to other attendees, and many more.

 Many brands like TEDx, Stanford University, MIT Technology Review have used Whova as a event networking tool.
 If you’re looking for a solution to elevate attendee networking and engagement, the Whova app is the best choice.

 Price: Prices vary on the size of the event and number of attendees.

 Your social media tool of choice

 For any event, social media is key to networking.
-Choosing your social media tools is crucial to tracking, interacting, and monitoring your event.
+Choosing your social media tools is crucial to tracking, interacting with guests, and monitoring your event.
 Hootsuite, Tweetdeck, Buffer, or Tagboard are just a few social media tools which offer free plans to help you manage social media networking.
 The main factor for your event’s social media networking success is creating a plan and then sticking with it.
 Be sure to test your plan beforehand with your planning staff.
-During your event, set your social media station and have someone continually monitor it.
+For optimum event success during your event, set up your social media station and have someone continually monitor it!